alexlegeartis/Neon/code/cifar_bench/README.md

 profile_script.sh: runs a profiler on muon_vs_neon.py --> profiler.svg

-matrix_functions.py and optimizer.py: are required in other folders as well, and must be copied
+matrix_functions.py and optimizer.py: have been moved to the root.